All Rights Are Individual

 Privileges are not rights but the antonym of rights: they are permissions.

-A privilege in the true meaning of the word (as against the bastardized meaning made vogue this past decade) is in actual fact the polar opposite of a right: it is an authoritarian permission granted to any human deemed, for whatever reason — whether wealth (or its lack), whether skin color, race, gender, sex, sexual-orientation, country, class, or creed — privileged enough to receive authoritarian permission to live freely.
+A privilege — in the true meaning of the word (as against the bastardized meaning made vogue this past decade) — is the polar opposite of a right: it’s a permission granted by those in power to a human who for any given reason or lack of reason — whether wealth (or its lack), race, gender, sex, sexual-orientation, country, color, class, creed — are deemed privileged enough to receive authoritarian permission.

-Under any such a scenario, reader, please remember: you are never acting by right.
-You are under any such a scenario always and only acting by arrant authoritarian permission and the privileges these authoritarians either grant you or do not grant you.
+Under any such a scenario, you are never acting by right.
+Under any such scenario, you’re always and only acting by authoritarian permission.
+Your existence is governed not by your own choices and desires but by authoritarians who grant or do not grant you the privilege to exist.

 There is no type of freedom other than the type which voluntary exchange brings about.